fahad-lateef/UAV-semantic-segmentation-dataset/README.md

-# Diffusion-Driven Synthetic Data for Unmanned Aerial Vehicle (UAV) Imagery
+# Diffusion-Driven Synthetic Data Generation for UAV Imagery with Strong Real-World Generalization:
-A Novel Dataset for Pixel-Level Semantic Segmentation for UAV Imagery.

-## Authors:
-- LATEEF Fahad
-- KAS Mohamed
-- RUICHEK Yassine

-****

-## D²S²-UI Dataset Description:

-Diffusion-Driven Semantic Segmentation Dataset for UAV Imagery (D²S²-UI) offers a comprehensive and diverse collection of UAV imagery.
-It consists of ***7,000*** image-mask pairs, each with a 1024x1024 pixels resolution.
+We introduce D²S²-UI, a novel synthetic UAV dataset for semantic segmentation, generated using an advanced text-to-image diffusion model.
+It offers a comprehensive and diverse collection of UAV imagery.

+- It consists of ***7,000*** image-mask pairs, each with a 1024x1024 pixels resolution.
 These images encompass 8 distinct classes:
 ***Road*** (road, sidewalk), ***Nature*** (trees, grass, vegetation), ***Water*** (rivers, lakes, ponds), ***Vehicles***, ***Person*** (pedestrians), ***Construction*** (buildings, bridges, roofs, streetlights), ***Obstacle*** (fence, pole), and ***Void*** (background).
 <img src="images/3.png" alt="Description" width="950" height="350">

-**Aerial views of multiple environments**, including residential courtyards, urban highways, parks, and residential complexes, showcasing a variety of infrastructure and landscape types.
+- Aerial views of multiple environments, including residential courtyards, urban highways, parks, and residential complexes, showcasing a variety of infrastructure and landscape types.

 <img src="images/1.png" alt="Description" width="1000" height="700">

-D²S²-UI includes extensive ***multi-altitude*** (20m, 60m, 120m) and ***multi-viewpoint*** (Nadir 90°, high-oblique 60°, low-oblique 45°) coverage, providing diverse aerial perspectives essential for segmentation tasks.
+- Multi-altitude (20m, 60m, 120m) and multi-viewpoint (Nadir 90°, High-Oblique 60°, Low-Oblique 45°) coverage.

 <img src="images/2.png" alt="Description" width="530" height="320">

-***Seasonal Variations***
+- Rich diversity in ***seasons***, ***weather***, ***time of day***, and ***geographical styles*** (Asian, Arabic, American, Egyptian, European).

+Seasonal Variations

 <img src="images/6.png" alt="Description" width="650" height="430">

-***Various times of day*** (dawn, noon, dusk, night)
+Various times of day (dawn, noon, dusk, night)

 <img src="images/4.png" alt="Description" width="650" height="430">

-***Weather Conditions*** (rain, snow, fog, clear skies)
+Weather Conditions (rain, snow, fog, clear skies)

 <img src="images/7.png" alt="Description" width="980" height="450">

-***Regionally inspired landscapes*** (Egyptian, Asian, European, American, and Arabic terrains).
+Regionally inspired landscapes (Egyptian, Asian, European, American, and Arabic terrains).

 <img src="images/5.png" alt="Description" width="1000" height="550">

+This large-scale, highly diverse dataset improves the robustness and generalization of segmentation models.
+Experiments show that models trained on D²S²-UI outperform those trained on existing synthetic UAV datasets and generalize better to real-world UAV imagery.

+****

 **NOTE:** To the best of our knowledge, no other aerial semantic segmentation dataset offers a comparable level of variation and richness.
 Furthermore, a significant advantage of our approach lies in its scalability, as it allows for the generation of an unlimited number of labeled images and scenes, enabling further exploration and dataset expansion as needed.

 ****

 ## Dataset Availability:

 You will be automatically granted access to the subset of D²S²-UI on [Hugging Face](https://huggingface.co/datasets/fahad-lateef/D2S2UI).

-The full dataset (approximately 20GB train+validation+test) will be uploaded soon.
+The full dataset (approximately 25GB train+validation+test) will be uploaded soon.

 ****

-## Tested Models availability:
-The scale and diversity of D²S²-UI enhances the robustness and generalization of segmentation models.
-Experimental evaluations demonstrate that models trained on D²S²-UI surpass existing synthetic UAV datasets in segmentation accuracy and realism, while also showing strong generalizability to real-world UAV imagery.

-## Results:
+## Experimental Results:

-**Realism** analysis of the D²S²-UI dataset against existing synthetic aerial datasets.
+**Realism** analysis of the D²S²-UI dataset against existing synthetic aerial datasets using a range of image quality metrics.

 <img src="images/12.png" alt="Description" width="800" height="140">